LLNL/axom/src/axom/sidre/docs/sphinx/sidre_conduit.rst

    :end-before: _blueprint_restructure_toplevel_end
    :language: C++

 Add the node coordinates.
-The Views in ``tinymesh`` will point to the Buffers within ``nodes`` so that ``tinymesh`` can use the data without any new allocation or copying: while Sidre and Conduit will use the array type and shape information.
+The Views under ``tinymesh`` will point to the same Buffers that were created for the Views under ``nodes`` so that ``tinymesh`` can use the data without any new allocation or copying.

 .. image:: figs/cdscoords.png
    :width: 650px